appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/network-access.md

 ##### Offline docker install script and docker `rpm` files (optional):

-- If you want to install `Docker` on your RHEL from Appcircle resources, then Appcircle server machine need to access to these URLs.
+- If you want to install `Docker` on your RHEL from Appcircle resources, then the Appcircle server machine needs to access these URLs.

 ```access_list
 storage.googleapis.com/appcircle-dev-common/self-hosted